 Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness.
 Serious outcomes of flu infection can result in hospitalization or death.
-Some people, such as the elderly, young children, and people with certain health conditions, are at high risk for serious flu complications.
+Some people, such as older people, young children, and people with certain health conditions, are at high risk of serious flu complications.
 There are two main types of influenza (flu) virus: Types A and B. The influenza A and B viruses that routinely spread in people (human influenza viruses) are responsible for seasonal flu epidemics each year.

 Click here for more information on CDC updates & recommendations for the 2020-2021 Influenza Season.

 For Health Care Professionals: Preparing Your Practice/Fight Flu Toolkit

 As healthcare professionals prepare to have conversations with patients around flu vaccination, CDC has pulled together a suite of digital and print-off materials to help in effectively conveying the threat of flu and why flu vaccination is so important.

 All About Flu - From Centers for Disease Control and Prevention